What is menopause?

 Menopause

-Menopause is the point in your life when your ovaries stop producing enough hormones to keep the menstrual cycle going.
+Menopause is the point in your life when you permanently stop having menstrual periods.
 After 1 year of having no periods, you've reached menopause.
-It usually happens around age 50, but everyone's body has its own timeline.

 Menopause is a natural part of growing older.
-You don't need treatment unless your symptoms bother you.
+You don't need treatment for it unless your symptoms bother you.
+But it's a good idea to learn all you can about menopause.
+Knowing what to expect can help you stay as healthy as possible.

 What are the symptoms of menopause?